demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Playbooks/Bulk_Export_Devices_to_ServiceNow_-_PANW_IoT_3rd_Party_Integration_README.md

-This playbook should be used in the Job to get all available device inventory from PANW IoT Cloud and updates/creates endpoints with custom attributes on ServiceNow.
+Gets the entire available device inventory from PANW IoT Cloud and updates/creates endpoints with custom attributes in ServiceNow.
+You should run this playbook as a scheduled job.
+For example, you might want to schedule the job to run this playbook at the end of each day so that ServiceNow is updated on a daily basis with the IoT device inventory.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.